likhithIonic/Starter_app_part-5/README.md

 ![Appflow](images/img5_8.png)<br><br>

-* You can also add the same environment in your automations and in addtion to Native configurations as well to futher enhance your CI/CD capabilities.
+* You can also add the same environment in your automations and in addition to Native configurations as well to further enhance your CI/CD capabilities.
-* You can also try replacing the build script with your own bask script that triggers builds based on pre-defined environments.
+* You can also try replacing the build script with your own bash script that triggers builds based on pre-defined environments.
 Refer [here](https://ionicframework.com/docs/appflow/automation/environments#usage)

 Reference: https://indepth.dev/becoming-an-angular-environmentalist/